EnigmaBridge/client.js/README.md

 In the example below we create a new AES-128 key in the client and we import the key to the EnigmaBridge.
 The result is a new User Object which internally contains the AES-128 bit key and allows to perform a decryption with the key.

+When the key is created it is used in the ProcessData call to demonstrate how to use newly generated user object.

 ```javascript
 "use strict";
 var eb = require("ebclient.js");